-The Company's significant subsidiaries are located in Chile and although their functional currency is the U.S. dollar, they are subject to currency risk because they maintain certain cash, amounts receivable and prepaid and accounts payables and accrued liabilities in Chilean pesos.
+The Company's significant subsidiaries are located in Chile and although their functional currency is the U.S. dollar, they are subject to currency risk because they maintain certain cash, amounts receivable and accounts payables and accrued liabilities in Chilean pesos.
 The parent company is in Canada and its functional currency is the Canadian dollar and also maintains cash and accounts payables and accrued liabilities in Canadian and US dollars.

-Total currency exposure from foreign currencies is equivalent to \$1.2 million as at December 30, 2022 (\$9.2 million as of December 31, 2021).
-Based on the net exposures as of December 31, 2022, and assuming that all other variables remain constant, a change of 10% in the Canadian dollar and/or Chilean peso against the US dollar would result in a change in the Company's net loss of approximately \$0.17 million and \$0.16 million, respectively.
-The Company manages and monitors the currency risk on a regular basis by keeping certain accounts to minimum when the currency has a devaluation effect or vice versa.
+Total currency exposure from foreign currencies is equivalent to \$0.5 million as at December 31, 2023 (\$1.2 million as of December 31, 2022).
+Based on the net exposures as of December 31, 2023, and assuming that all other variables remain constant, a change of 10% in the Canadian dollar and/or Chilean peso against the US dollar would result in a change in the Company's net loss of approximately \$0.1 million, respectively.
+The Company manages and monitors the currency risk on a regular basis.